mstksg/inCode/copy/entries/advent-gol.md

 As you mouse-over a slice coset representative (a single square), all of its neighbors will be highlighted, including reflections.
-The red dot on the left is the "forward" neighbor multiplicity (how many times that other slice is a neighbor of the hovered slice) and the blue dot on the left is the "reverse" neighbor multiplicity (how many times the hovered slice is a neighbor of the other slice).
+The red dot on the left is the forward neighbor multiplicity (how many times that other slice is a neighbor of the hovered slice) and the blue dot on the left is the reverse neighbor multiplicity (how many times the hovered slice is a neighbor of the other slice).
 For example, if you hover over `<z,w,q>=<1,3,4>`, you can see that `<0,3,4>` is its neighbor twice, and `<1,3,4>` is `<0,3,4>`'s neighbor four times.
-These four times come from the non-normalized reflections of `<1,3,4>` at `<1,3,4>`, `<1,4,3>`, `<-1,3,4>`, and `<-1,4,3>`.
+These four times come from the normalized reflections of `<1,3,4>` at `<1,3,4>`, `<1,4,3>`, `<-1,3,4>`, and `<-1,4,3>`.
 Some squares are also neighbors to themselves (like `<1,4,5>`, which reflects off of the top edge at `<1,5,4>`) and some are not (like `<1,3,5>`).
 [Mind bottling][bottle]!